15 Popular Small Monkey Breeds

 3. Marmoset

 The Marmoset are small monkey breeds classified as New World monkeys.
 They weigh between 300 and 500 grams and stand between 14 and 19 centimeters tall.
-However, they have long, slim tail that practically doubles their height.
+However, they have a long, slim tail that practically doubles their height.

 This species is also known as a Cotton-eared Marmoset or a White-tufted-ear Marmoset.
 They get these names from their physical characteristics, which include a pointed, white forehead and white ear tufts.